Europe aims to get vaccinations back on track after clearing AstraZeneca shot

 The drugmaker’s own review covering more than 17 million people who have received its shot in the EU and Britain found no evidence of increased risk of blood clots.

-The World Health Organization, which this week reaffirmed its support for the shot that remains a centrepiece of its COVAX vaccine sharing programme, plans on Friday to give an update on its vaccine advisory committee’s review.

-Reporting by Anthony Deutsch and Toby Sterling in Amsterdam, Ludwig Burger in Frankfurt, Kate Kelland and Alistair Smout in London, John Miller in Zurich and Caroline Copley in Berlin; Writing by John Miller; Editing by Nick Macfie and David Clarke
+Reporting by Anthony Deutsch and Toby Sterling in Amsterdam, Ludwig Burger in Frankfurt, Kate Kelland and Alistair Smout in London, John Miller in Zurich and Caroline Copley in Berlin, Eleanor Biles in Rome and Alex Fraser in Milan; Writing by John Miller and Josephine Mason; Editing by Nick Macfie and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.